DigitalPublishingToolkit/NN09/md/10Rules.md

 that needed extra protection.

-At that time I wrote an article about the perils of Twitter.[^1] Two incidents had inspired me here.
+At that time I wrote an article about the perils of Twitter.[^1] Two incidents had inspired me.
 One was that Twitter user Matthias Bauer (@moeffju) would regularly tweet something like ‘So that’s that.
-\#Feierabend’ as soon as he finished work. (*Feierabend* being the German word for closing time, as well as the evening off that follows it.)
+\#Feierabend’ as soon as he finished work. (*Feierabend* being the German word for closing time, as well as the evening off that follows.)
 Words tagged with the hash symbol in this way are more easily found in a search on Twitter.
 A search query for the term ‘Feierabend’ would spit out all the tweets mentioning this hashtag – and most of them were from @moeffju.